Health Professional Referral Form

 For some people, coronavirus (COVID-19) can cause symptoms that last weeks or months after the infection has gone.
 This is sometimes called post-COVID-19 syndrome or "long COVID".

 Whilst this is a new 'condition', we at CCIS were all too aware of it's possible implication from SARS-CoV-2.
 What we are seeing is that 'long-covid', is essentially Post Viral Syndrome with organ damage complications.
-To date, the information we are getting is that many that are dealing with long-covid, may in fact have had 'mild' cases of covid-19, however may be unwell and have extreme fatigue weeks to months later.
+To date, the information we are getting is that many people that are dealing with long-covid, may in fact have had 'mild' cases of covid-19, however may be unwell and have extreme fatigue weeks to months later.
 We may not be able to medically help with the issues related to long-covid, we can certainly give tools to help manage some of your symptoms.
 We can give support and walk this journey with you.

 Common long COVID symptoms include: